rseah145/smw-term2/lesson_6/Theory.md

 <br>

 Pre-shared Key is usually for testing, short term ad-hoc solution.
-As the common to all pre-shared key is difficult to be maintained and secured
+As the common downside to all pre-shared key schemes is difficult to be maintained and secured